internet-sicherheit/eco-blockchain-governance/technical/0009-operational-security-guidelines/README.md

 * Update intervals of nodes and internal systems
 * Regulation of access control over the network
 * Authorization of the nodes in the network
-* Ensuring the ongoing integrity of the systems
+ * Ensuring the ongoing integrity of the system and software

 ## Examples & Best Practices